skills/introduction-to-repository-management/.github/steps/2-prepare-to-collaborate.md

    /src/static/   @{{ login }}
    ```

-1. In the top right, use the **Commit changes...** button to save your changes.
+1. In the top right, use the **Commit changes...** button and commit your changes directly to `prepare-to-collaborate` branch.

 1. With the files committed, wait a moment for Mona to check your work, provide feedback, and share the next lesson.